Cheesy Mashed Potatoes

-Cheesy Mashed Potatoes are a quintessential holiday side dish.
+Cheesy Mashed Potatoes are a quintessential comfort food side dish.
 Cheesy, fluffy, and pure comfort in every bite!

 This cheesy potato bake is always a crowd-pleaser.
 But, of course, any self-respecting mama should always have a classic Mashed Potato to serve proudly.
 And this year, I plan to make it extra special!

 This recipe, however, will take it up a notch with its cheese-plied, richly flavored potatoes.
-It's a perfect side dish for Thanksgiving, Christmas Dinner, or even a regular Sunday family dinner.
+It’s a perfect side dish for Thanksgiving, Christmas Dinner, or a regular weeknight family dinner.

-FLAVOR AND TEXTURE - If you enjoy a classic mash potato dish, you will adore this baked version that doubles up on flavor and texture.
+- If you enjoy a classic mashed potato dish, you will adore this baked version that doubles up on flavor and texture.
 You will still enjoy all the comforting taste and texture but with the gooey goodness of cheddar cheese and parmesan cheese.

-EASE – boil, mash, mix, and bake!
+- Boil, mash, mix, and bake!
 There is nothing to it.
-You will have a golden mashed potato casserole in less than an hour.
+In less than an hour, you will have a golden mashed potato casserole.

-PURE COMFORT FOOD - as this dish is associated with happy and festive holidays, each yummy spoonful will bring back lovely memories.
+- As this dish is associated with happy and festive holidays, each yummy spoonful will bring back lovely memories.

-HOLIDAY FAVORITE - holidays are so much fun, yet can be stressful in the kitchen if you do not plan your meals right.
+- Holidays are so much fun, yet can be stressful in the kitchen if you do not plan your meals right.
 This easy recipe is a firm favorite because it is easy to make yet is the ultimate comfort food.

 For a printable ingredient checklist, please check the recipe card.